 On The Right

 Nothing comes for free.
-On the right, you can see the downside of the action you’ve taken: Attendant Risks are the new risks you now have as a result of trying to deal with the first one.
+On the right, you can see the consequences of the actions you’ve taken: Attendant Risks are the new risks you now have as a result of taking the action.

 It’s worth pointing out that sometimes the cure is worse than the disease.